-The amount of time devoted to us currently by officers is due to the limited operations and resources we have.
+The amount of time devoted to us currently by officers may be limited by the resources we have available.
 However, we feel the time devoted to operations is enough to cover our current operational requirements.

 Item 1A.
 Risk Factors

 We are subject to various risks that may materially harm our business, prospects, financial condition and results of operations.
 An investment in our common stock is speculative and involves a high degree of risk.
 In evaluating an investment in shares of our common stock, you should carefully consider the risks described below, together with the other information included in this report.